minprog/programmeren-1/extra/installatie/chrome/index.md

 This is a script that will guide you through most of the installation.
 Whenever you get error messages that you don't understand, please contact the course's staff for help.

-## Step 3: Atom
+## Step 3: Code editor

-Download the `.deb` file from [Atom](https://atom.io/).
+Download the `.deb` file from [Atom](https://github.com/atom/atom/releases/download/v1.60.0/atom-amd64.deb).
 Find the downloaded in the downloads folder, double click it and install on Linux.